galyasteffano/stelligent-nu/04-vpcs/README.md

 _After you launch your new stack, can you ssh to the instance?_

+> no

 ##### Question: Verify Connectivity

 _Is there a way that you can verify Internet connectivity from the instance without ssh'ing to it?_

+> ping, if it was allowed, but neither are at this point. without modifying the sg, i don't think there's a way at this point.

 #### Lab 4.1.5: Security Group